olivierhagolle/Sentinel-download/README.md

 If you do not have such an account, you might consider downloading the products from the [French collaborative ground segment PEPS](https://github.com/olivierhagolle/peps_download).

 #### Issues
-##### Tiles download
-The -t option to retrieve only one tile, intead of the whole product does not work, I do not know why, if someone finds out, please let me know

 ##### Maximum of concurrent flows
 - One of my accounts always yields the same message :
 `wget --no-check-certificate --user="hagolle" --password="very_secret" --continue --output-document=./S2A_OPER_PRD_MSIL1C_PDMC_20160119T202641_R008_V20160119T105107_20160119T105107.SAFE.zip "https://scihub.copernicus.eu/apihub/odata/v1/Products('bcf1f9a1-c43d-4e2d-8924-f90662acdc49')/\$value"